Exhibitions

 The exhibition accompanied the Church Commissioners’ public report on historic links between Queen Anne’s Bounty (one of the Church Commissioners’ predecessors) and transatlantic chattel slavery.

+This exhibition highlighted the Library’s acquisitions.
+Recent arrivals build on the Library’s strengths in the fields of devotional literature, topographical writings and the evolution of religious libraries.
 The acquisitions range from the fifteenth to the twentieth centuries, many purchased with the assistance of the Friends of Lambeth Palace Library.

 Layers of Lambeth: A look at the collections

-From Popish Plot to Civil Rights: Themes in Religious Archives
+From Popish Plot to Civil Rights

 This exhibition highlights a range of subjects covered by the Library’s diverse collections of religious archives.